astronomer/astronomer/README.md

 Replace the pod with the new image
-Look for "image" on the appropriate container and replace with the local tag, and set the pull policy to never.
+Look for "image" on the appropriate container and replace with the local tag, and set the pull policy to "Never".
 ```
 kubectl edit deployment -n astronomer <your deployment>
 ```